Tureen Afroz: Career

 Afroz was removed from all cases of the in May 2018 after some allegation of indiscipline was raised against her.
 Ekattorer Ghatak Dalal Nirmul Committee also opened their investigation against her on allegations of meeting a war crimes suspect at a restaurant in secret.
 Anisul Huq, Minister of Law, promised a quick resolution on the complaint against her.
 On 11 November 2019, the Solicitor Wing of the Law and Justice Division removed Afroz from the prosecution team after the Ministry of Law found evidence of her talking to a war criminal accused and telling the suspect the case against them had "no merit".
 She denied allegations of meeting Mohammad Wahidul Haque, war crimes suspect, and taking money from him, and said she was not allowed to defend herself.
 The allegations were raised by senior coordinator of International Crimes Tribunal's investigation agency Md Sanaul Haque.
-Haque was serving in the Pakistan Army's 29th Cavalry Regiment during the Bangladesh Liberation War and charged with participating with the killing of hundreds in Rangpur.
+Mohammad Wahidul Haque served in the Pakistan Army's 29th Cavalry Regiment during the Bangladesh Liberation War and had been charged with participating in the killing of hundreds in Rangpur.

 Afroz was the member secretary of Gono Commission of Ekattorer Ghatak Dalal Nirmul Committee.
 She was part of a delegation led by AHM Shamsuddin Chowdhury Manik which submitted a list of 116 Islamic leaders to the Anti-Corruption Commission which was condemned in a statement by Hefazat-e-Islam Bangladesh.
 On 10 April 2022, She joined a march of Sohel Taj to the Ganabhaban to demand 10 April, the day Mujibnagar government took oath, be declared Republic Day of Bangladesh.

 In January 2023, Justices Md.
 Salim and Md.
 Riaz Uddin Khan of the High Court Division stopped Afroz's case against her brother and asked her why the case should not be dismissed.

-After the resignation of Prime Minister Sheikh Hasina, Afroz claimed her Uttara residence was attacked.
-She alleged that she was assaulted, her head was shaved by Muslim vigilantes for not wearing a hijab, and she was pressured to denounce the International Crimes Tribunal.
-She also claimed that her attackers jabbed a pencil into her thigh.
+After the resignation of Prime Minister Sheikh Hasina in August 2024, Afroz said that her Uttara residence was attacked by Islamist radicals.
+She said that she was assaulted with her head being shaved for not wearing a hijab and the attackers stabbing her thighs multiple times with a pencil.
+Afroz also stated that they pressured her to denounce the International Crimes Tribunal.
 Her ancestral home and law office in Jaldhaka Upazila of Nilphamari District were also vandalized.

-On August 2024, a complaint was filed at the International Crimes Tribunal against her and 18 others, alleging crimes against humanity and genocide, implicating her involvement in the Shapla Square massacre in 2013.
+In August 2024, a complaint was filed at the International Crimes Tribunal against her and 18 others, alleging crimes against humanity and genocide, alleging her involvement in police shootings during the 2013 Shapla Square protests.
 She was arrested in April 2025.